To help the Mac version of your app look great, address platform differences in the following areas of visual design.

 Create platform-specific glyphs, if necessary.
 If your iOS app uses custom glyphs that reference the platform in some way, create new glyphs that feel at home on the Mac.
 Xcode provides a separate asset catalog you can use in your iOS app for macOS-specific glyphs.

 Customize the icon for each tab.
-Because macOS automatically uses the standard system-preferences icon for your settings items, people will have to read each toolbar button’s title to distinguish among multiple items.
+Because macOS automatically uses the standard system-settings icon for your settings items, people will have to read each toolbar button’s title to distinguish among multiple items.
 To improve this experience, supply a custom icon for each settings item so that each tab displays a different icon.

 Make switch controls easier for macOS users to understand.
 A switch in iOS Settings can include a small amount of text that provides more information about how the switch affects the user experience.
 Additionally, Mac apps, unlike iOS apps, often display a confirmation alert when the user uses a switch to make changes to a setting.
 To follow macOS platform conventions for app settings, provide a brief description to accompany a switch and specify content to display in a confirmation alert when people change a setting.
 For developer guidance, see Displaying a Settings window.